masato-ogishi/Repitope/README.md

 Reference
 ------------------------

-Ogishi, M and Yotsuyanagi, H. (2017) "Quantitative modeling of repertoire-wide epitope-TCR interactions in human."
+Ogishi, M and Yotsuyanagi, H. (2017) "Epitope prediction through quantitative modeling of repertoire-wide epitope-TCR interactions in human."
 (Manuscript in preparation)